-The representative of a company or community may also be a person who has a valid and confirmed foreigner’s identifier (UID), who can sign into the service using the Finnish Authenticator application and to whom the company in question has given the right to grant mandates.
+- A person who has a valid and confirmed foreigner’s identifier (UID), who can sign into the service using the Finnish Authenticator application and to whom the company, association or other organisation in question has given the right to grant mandates.
 Instructions for the registration of a foreigner’s user identifier and beginning use of the application can be found on the Finnish Authenticator Identification Service page.

 If the company that is the assignor cannot authorise in Suomi.fi e-Authorizations, with the help of the Mandate service provided by officials they can apply for the registration or invalidation of a mandate or to accept a mandate request.
 First check the Who can grant mandates in Suomi.fi e-Authorizations? section for whether the company or organisation can grant the necessary mandates by themselves.

 An application can be used to authorise only by

 - an organisation that does not have representatives recorded in a register (e.g. municipalities, government agencies, educational institutions, foundations, parishes, partnerships, forestry and agricultural operators and estates of deceased persons which have a business ID)

 - an association for which no persons entitled to represent the association alone have been entered in a register

 - a foreign company that has not been registered in Finland or those whose representatives’ Finnish personal identity code has not been recorded in the Trade Register